Caesarovich/proxyscan.io/README.md

 #### Returns: Promise<Proxy[]>

-### FetchOptions
+### ProxyOptions

-The fetch options allows for more precise API requests.
+The proxy options allows for more precise API requests.
 I strongly recommend using at least some.

 | Option         | Value                               | Description                                                 |
 | -------------- | ----------------------------------- | ----------------------------------------------------------- |